-- EYFS staff must seek medical advice if they are taking medication which may affect their ability to care for children, and they must inform the Head of Pre Prep if they need to be taking medication regularly.
-Any staff medication will be securely stored at all times. - All staff handbags will be securely put away and out of reach of children at all times.
+- EYFS staff must seek medical advice if they are taking medication which may affect their ability to care for children, and they must inform the Head of Pre-Prep if they need to be taking medication regularly.
+Any staff medication will be securely stored. - All staff handbags will be securely put away and out of reach of children.